harismuneer/Ultimate-Social-Scrapers/README.md

 ## Features 🚀

-A bot which scrapes following five sections about a <b>user's Facebook profile</b> including:
+A bot which scrapes following sections about a <b>user's Facebook profile</b> including:

 - photos (uploaded and tagged)
 - videos (uploaded and tagged)